MaxHeuillet/cvar-algorithms/README.md

 # Risk-Averse Distributional Reinforcement Learning

 This is a fork from [this repository](https://github.com/Silvicek/cvar-algorithms) that contains an implementation of CVaR Policy Iteration (Chow. et. al. 2015) that was used in some figures the paper.
-See the figure:
+The figure displays the CVaR(0.01) optimal path from the starting point (upper-left corner) to the goal (upper right corner) in an environment with probability of random action $p=0.05$.

 ![Optimal Path](figures/CVAR_optimal_0.01_0.05.png)